KhronosGroup/KTX-Software/BUILDING.md

 - [GNU Make](https://www.gnu.org/software/make) or [Ninja](https://ninja-build.org) (recommended)
 - [Doxygen](#doxygen) (only if generating documentation)

+To build `libktx` such that the Basis Universal encoders will use OpenCL you need

+- OpenCL headers
+- OpenCL driver

 Additional requirements for the load tests applications

 - SDL2 development library